Corkscrew Swamp Sanctuary

 We've been there during the warmer months; we've been there in cooler months.
 Like any place, what you'll see will vary with the season.
 In the cooler months, Corkscrew reveals more of itself as the cypress drops their needles and other vegetation dies back.
 Birds are easier to spot.
 In the warmer months, vegetation shrouds much of Corkscrew, but more wildflowers will be in bloom.

-For a pdf map of Corkscrew, click here.
+Links: For a PDF map of Corkscrew, click here.
 For a list of plants found in Corkscrew Swamp Sanctuary, check the Institute for Regional Conservation.
 For information on birding, check the Great Florida Birding Trail.
 Take our Virtual Tour.

 Corkscrew Swamp Sanctuary Virtual Tour